 Sharon Stone in the Gap and Vera Wang, 1998, With Phil Bronstein

-Sharon Stone is known for making affordable clothes look elegant, and she’s never shied away from a good Gap top.
+Sharon Stone has never shied away from a good Gap top.
 After wearing a Gap turtleneck to the 1996 awards, she returned two years later in a Gap men’s button down and a satin Vera Wang skirt.

 Celine Dion in John Galliano, 1999

 Was 1999 the best Oscars ever?
 If you’re looking just at the red carpet, probably.
 Dion flipped the fashion script by literally flipping this Dior tuxedo around, and wearing it backwards.